Steakhouse employee saves LI woman from choking

 “One of the waiters came in screaming my name; I thought I was in trouble,” Ostrander said.

-They needed Ostrander’s help, said restaurant manager Terry Wilson.
-Ostrander had completed an EMT course in January and quickly became the restaurant’s go-to person for medical emergencies, Wilson said.
+Really, they needed Ostrander’s help, said restaurant manager Terry Wilson.
+Ostrander completed an EMT course in January and quickly became the restaurant’s go-to person for medical emergencies, Wilson said.

 “She was trying and she failed,” he said.
 “Tyler came in – he, he’s much stronger.”

-Ostrander tried a few times until, after his fourth attempt, Coletti could breathe again, she said.
+Ostrander tried a few times until, on his fourth attempt, Coletti was able to swallow what she had in her mouth and could breathe again, she said.

 Ostrander said he’s used to stepping in when needed.
 He previously used his training to help another choking customer and a man who had too much to drink.
 He hopes to join the FDNY.